Optimal Functional Bilinear Regression with Two-way Functional Covariates via Reproducing Kernel Hilbert Space: Simulations

+Hence, the resulting estimator via FLR+TPK will be linear combinations of the products of two basis functions.
+However, the true coefficient function in Settings 1-4 is of the form of the product of two one-dimensional functions from \eqref{eq:slope_1to4}.
+The FLR+TPK does not take advantage of this knowledge.
+This is magnified even more for Settings 3-4.

-For Settings 5-6, Figure \ref{fig:r-setting5to6} compares the performance of prediction risk and computational time.
-Settings 5 and 6 follow Model \eqref{eqn:2dflr-2} and Model \eqref{eqn:2dflr-other} respectively, both of which violate the model assumption \eqref{eqn:2dflr}, and therefore puts the FBLR in a disadvantageous situation.
-We used the iterative idea, discussed after Model \eqref{eqn:2dflr-2}, to apply FBLR twice: once on the original data $y_i$ and once on the residual $e_i$.
-We denote this approach as ${\rm FBLR}_{R=2}$, and obtain the estimate of the two-dimensional coefficient function of the form $\hat\beta_{0}(s,t)=\sum_{r=1}^{2}\hat\alpha_{0}^{[r]}(s)\hat\beta_{0}^{[r]}(t)$.
+Figure \ref{fig:r-setting5to6} shows the results for Settings 5-6, which follow Model \eqref{eqn:2dflr-2} and Model \eqref{eqn:2dflr-other}, respectively.
+Both settings don't satisfy the model assumption \eqref{eqn:2dflr}, and therefore puts our FBLR in a disadvantageous situation.
+We used the iterative deflation idea to apply FBLR twice: once on the original data $\{y_i, x_i\}$ and once on the residual $\{e_i, x_i\}$.
+We denote this approach as ${\rm FBLR}_{R=2}$, and obtain the estimate of the two-dimensional coefficient function of the form $\hat\beta(s,t)=\sum_{r=1}^{2}\hat\alpha_{0}^{[r]}(s)\hat\beta_{0}^{[r]}(t)$.
+Computationally, it is clear that FBLR, ${\rm FBLR}_{R=2}$, and GMRF are the fastest among all.

-Under Setting 5, ${\rm FBLR}_{R=2}$ is always statistically better than PFPCR, MFPCR, and GMRF and computationally faster than PFPCR and MFPCR.
-Even though the true model consists of two terms, when the sample size is small, estimating one term by FBLR is the best.
-When the sample size becomes larger, estimating two terms by ${\rm FBLR}_{R=2}$ pays off.
-Under Setting 6, ${\rm FBLR}_{R=2}$ performs the best, followed by ${\rm PFPCR}_{r^{\textrm{max}}=4}$ and ${\rm MFPCR}_{r^{\textrm{max}}=4}$, and FBLR is worse.
-In summary, if the bilinear model \eqref{eqn:2dflr} does not hold while Models \eqref{eqn:2dflr-other}-\eqref{eqn:2dflr-2} do, one can resort to iterative-FBLR to estimate multiple terms.
+Under Setting 5, ${\rm FBLR}_{R=2}$ is supposed to be the best because it has the oracle knowledge of $R=2$.
+Indeed it performs better than PFPCR, MFPCR, GMRF and FLR+TPK for all sample sizes considered.
+It is also interesting to note that ${\rm FBLR}_{R=2}$ is better than ${\rm FBLR}_{R=1}$ for large sample sizes, but worse for small sample sizes, even though the true model consists of two terms.
+It implies that simple model pays off when limited by sample size: even though Model \eqref{eqn:2dflr} is more restrictive than Model \eqref{eqn:2dflr-2}, with limited data, estimating Model \eqref{eqn:2dflr} when the underlying truth is Model \eqref{eqn:2dflr-2} can still be beneficial.

+Under Setting 6, the true two-dimensional coefficient function shown in Figure \ref{fig:r-beta0} is indeed not low-rank.
+Under this setting, ${\rm FBLR}_{R=2}$ performs the best among all estimators for all sample sizes, followed by FLR+TPK, ${\rm PFPCR}_{r^{\textrm{max}}=4}$, and ${\rm MFPCR}_{r^{\textrm{max}}=4}$.
+Note that the advantage of ${\rm FBLR}_{R=2}$ is significant because of the narrow SE shown in the figure.
+FBLR is worse than the other methods, except for small sample size.
+2D-FPCRs with $r^{\textrm{max}}=8$ are worse than their counterparts with $r^{\textrm{max}}=4$, which suggests simpler model is preferred when PC regression is considered under Setting 6.
+In short, although the low-rank Model \eqref{eqn:2dflr-2} is more restrictive than the general Model \eqref{eqn:2dflr-other}, estimating Model \eqref{eqn:2dflr-2} with ${\rm FBLR}_{R=2}$ is still beneficial comparing to estimating the two-dimensional coefficient function in Model \eqref{eqn:2dflr-other} due to dimension reduction.

+In the Appendix, Section \ref{sec:exsim} provides extra simulations to study performance of various vectorization approaches for FLR, other less competitive methods, more analysis on 2D-FPCR, the impact of the choice of the kernel on the performance, and for sparse data.